graphile/graphile.github.io/src/pages/postgraphile/extending.md

 - `--append-plugins my-npm-module` (requires `module.exports = function NpmPlugin(...) {...}`)
 - `--append-plugins /path/to/local/module.js:MyPlugin` (requires `exports.MyPlugin = function MyPlugin(...) {...}`)

-If you're using postgraphile as a library you can instead us the appendPlugins option which is simply an array of functions (you perform your own requiring!)
+If you're using postgraphile as a library you can instead use the appendPlugins option which is simply an array of functions (_you perform your own requiring_!)

 Remember: multiple versions of graphql in your `node_modules` will cause problems; so we recommend using the `graphql` object that's available on the